 Paraguay - The Lost Heart of Latin America

-We visit the crumbling city of Asuncion, now experiencing a slow but glorious transformation.
-It has a mixture of Spanish colonial architecture and a new evolving creative scene.
-Follow the ‘circuito de oro’ through local traditional towns, home to local artisans and silversmiths.
-We also see the impressive Franciscan church at Capiata and Sapucai’s railway workshop.
+Visit the crumbling city of Asuncion, now experiencing a slow, but glorious transformation – a mixture of Spanish colonial architecture and a new, evolving creative scene.

-Our next destination is the remote region of the Chaco, where we stay for two nights at a Paraguayan ‘estancia’ – a typical ranch.
-The welcome is warm and the sights within the vast area are many.
-We visit Mennonite communities to learn about the unique history and search for wildlife including tapir and armadillo.
+Our next destination is the remote region of the Chaco, where we will stay for two nights.
+The welcome is warm and the sights within the vast area are many – we learn about the unique history of the region, including its Mennonite communities, and search for wildlife including tapir, armadillo and more.

-After a brief return to Asuncion, we explore the Jesuit Missions, an important aspect of Paraguayan history.
-The intriguing ruins are lesser-known and relatively unexplored, so expect unspoilt photo opportunities.
+We then drive south to explore the Jesuit Missions, an important aspect of Paraguayan history and a UNESCO World Heritage Site.
+The dilapidated but intriguing ruins are lesser-known and often relatively unexplored, so expect unspoilt photo opportunities.

-Continue to the mesmerising Iguazu Falls, experiencing both the Argentinian and Brazilian sides.
-The rich, forested area is home to 275 separate waterfalls that make up the UNESCO site of Iguazu.
-We trek along scenic trails on both borders, viewing the 3km-wide cascade from an incredible position on the Brazilian side.
+We then continue to the mesmerising Iguazu Falls, experiencing both the Brazilian and Argentinian sides.
+Spend two days exploring the falls to the maximum.
+It’s incredible to think that this rich, forested area is home to 275 separate waterfalls that make up the UNESCO site of Iguazu.
+You will have the opportunity to trek along scenic walking trails on both borders, including viewing the 3km- wide cascade from an incredible frontal position, standing on the Brazilian side.
 The falls are a stunning highlight to end your journey.

 Highlights